PeterPlucinski/peterplucinski.github.io/_posts/2018-11-02-writing-to-google-sheets-using-node.md

 const PORT = 3000;
 ```

-Next, we're going to remove the listMajors() example function, which reads data from a sample spreadhseet, and create a new callback which will create the node server.
+Next, we're going to remove the listMajors() example function, which reads data from a sample spreadhseet, and create a new callback which will create the node server:

 ```
 function createServerAndGoogleSheetsObj(oAuth2Client) {